Executive Search in China: Leadership Trends in Artificial Intelligence & Deep Tech

 • The region is one of the fastest-growing robotics and automation markets globally

-These trends signal accelerated demand for leaders capable of guiding large-scale transformation, innovation, and commercialization.
+These trends signal accelerated demand for leaders capable of guiding large-scale transformation, innovation, and commercialisation.

 About Zavala Civitas Executive Search

-At Zavala Civitas Executive Search, we help global and Chinese organizations identify and attract senior leaders capable of driving innovation in AI, robotics, automation, and advanced technology.
-Our expertise in high-tech executive search allows us to connect companies with the visionary leadership required to build, scale, and compete in China’s rapidly evolving tech landscape.
+At Zavala Civitas Executive Search, we help global and Chinese organisations identify and attract senior leaders capable of driving innovation in AI, robotics, automation, and advanced technology.
+Our expertise in high-tech executive search, delivered from our Shanghai office, allows us to connect companies with the visionary leadership required to build, scale, and compete in China’s rapidly evolving tech landscape.

 Contact us to discuss your executive hiring needs in China’s AI and deep tech sectors or learn more about our executive search process here.